jpueberbach4/bp.markets.ingest/dukascopy/README.md

 What started as a personal project (private use-case) to tackle the intricate problem of temporal alignment in financial data has evolved into a robust, crash-resilient OHLCV resampling system.
 It now handles global trading sessions, multiple DST transitions, and aligns with real-world platforms like Metatrader.

+For a niche project, this repository is hugely popular with clones spiking upwards of 300 per day.
+It seems to solve a real pain.
+I feel that pain too.
+That's why i decided to start solving this once and for all and even to "go beyond" (the replay functionality).

 ---

 ## What Is This Tool Used For?